Notable People

 In the Senate, he kept the same fight and changed the scale

 Blumenthal's Senate biography says he has taken that same consumer focus into federal office, pressing automakers over safety failures, pushing to restrict dangerous nicotine products, and leading hearings on the harms associated with major technology platforms.
-The consumer-protection issue page on his Senate site makes the current emphasis even clearer.
+The consumer-protection issue page on his Senate site makes the emphasis even clearer.
 It describes him as one of the chamber's most committed consumer advocates, focused on unsafe products, scams, and corporate negligence.

 This is the through-line that makes the modern Blumenthal easiest to understand.